United States v. Joseph (2019)

 On April 2, 2018, an agent from U.S. Immigration and Customs Enforcement (ICE) arrived at the Newton District Court in Newton, Massachusetts in order to detain a suspected undocumented immigrant who was appearing as a defendant that day on state court charges.
 According to federal prosecutors, Joseph and MacGregor helped the defendant evade detention by allowing him to leave the courthouse through a rear exit while the ICE agent waited in the front lobby.
 A grand jury investigation began within weeks and on April 25, 2019, Joseph and MacGregor were indicted.
 Joseph surrendered to authorities and MacGregor was arrested at home.
 Both pled not guilty and were released without bail.
 MacGregor retired and Joseph is on administrative leave with pay pending trial.
 A motion to dismiss filed by Joseph was denied, and as of July 2020, no trial date has been set.
 On September 22, 2022, the federal prosecutor overseeing the case announced that all charges against Joseph would be dismissed as part of an agreement requiring Joseph to self-refer to the Massachusetts Commission on Judicial Conduct and make certain admissions in connection with that referral.

 Federal prosecutions of state judges are extremely rare in the United States.
 This was the first prosecution of a sitting Massachusetts judge since 1787, when a judge was prosecuted for helping rebels in Shays' Rebellion.

-The case came amid escalating tensions between the first Trump administration and so-called "sanctuary cities" such as Newton, where local officials openly refused to enforce the administration's immigration policies.
+The case came amid escalating tensions between the first Trump administration and "sanctuary cities" such as Newton, where local officials openly refused to enforce the administration's immigration policies.
 Reactions to the prosecution were divided, and the case resulted in legislation and additional lawsuits brought by both supporters and opponents, seeking to loosen or strengthen enforcement of federal immigration laws in local courtrooms.